egaruba/Human-Resources-Analytics-Dashboard/README.md

 | PerformanceRating       | Performance rating of the employee      | INT            |
 | gross_income            | Gross Income                            | DECIMAL(10, 2) |

-In the data preparation phase, I performed the following tasks:

-Created a database, setup tables, and imported data.[PIC] Navigate to MySQL to create a database.
+2. Navigate to MySQL to create a database.
 Simply click and name it as “hr_data”.
+PIC]
-PIC] To create tables, open the hr_data database, then right-click on tables and select “Table Data Import Wizard”.
-PIC] Select the file you would like to import.PIC]
+3. To create tables, open the hr_data database, then right-click on tables and select “Table Data Import Wizard”.
+PIC]
+4. Select the file you would like to import.PIC]
-At the “Select Destination,” choose to create a new table for the data.
+5. At the “Select Destination,” choose to create a new table for the data.
 I named my table “hrdata”.
 Then click next to proceed.
 PIC]
-Proceed to define columns by specifying names and corresponding data types, and next once it’s done.
-PIC] Continue to click next until the data completes its importation.
-PIC] I observed that the import of the hrdata table failed.
-PIC] I encountered issues importing my dataset.
+6. Proceed to define columns by specifying names and corresponding data types, and next once it’s done.
+PIC]
+7. Continue to click next until the data completes its importation.
+PIC]
+8. I observed that the import of the hrdata table failed.
+PIC]
+9. I encountered issues importing my dataset.
 To rectify this, I reformatted the document into a new .csv file using Excel and reimported the new file into my database.
-Following these modifications, successful importation of the dataset was achieved.
+10. Following these modifications, successful importation of the dataset was achieved.
 [PIC]

 [Go to TOC](#table-of-contents)